It's taken almost 200 years to get here.

 In 1974, the Tennessee State Board of Regents authorized the Bachelor of Fine Arts and the Education Specialist Degrees.
 In 1979, the Bachelor of Business Administration degree was approved as a replacement for traditional B.A. and B.S. degrees in various fields of business.
 In 1979, the Bachelor of Science in Nursing degree was approved.
 In 1983, the Tennessee State Board of Regents approved the Master of Music degree, and Master Arts in Education.
 In 2001, the Tennessee State Board of Regents authorized the Bachelor of Professional Studies.

 In the early morning hours of January 22, 1999, an F-3 tornado struck downtown Clarksville and the APSU campus.
 The Clement, Harned, Harvill and Archwood Buildings were severely damaged, while many others suffered broken windows and roof damage.
 Fortunately, no one was killed.
 Some 130 shattered trees littered the campus and added to the gloomy sight of shattered buildings.
 The University quickly initiated "Operation Restoration," with a commitment to have classes reopen within one week.
 Many heavily damaged buildings were re-opened within one year.

-During its history, eleven presidents and three interim presidents have served the institution:
+During its history, eleven presidents and four interim presidents have served the institution:

 - John S. Ziegler, 1929-1930